 - echocardiogram: uses sound waves to produce moving images of the heart, which allows identification of angina-related problems

 - chest x-ray: looks for other conditions that might be causing angina symptoms and to see if the heart is enlarged

 - coronary angiography: uses x-ray imaging to obtain a detailed picture of the inside of the coronary arteries

-- computerised tomography (CT) scan and magnetic resonance imaging (MRI): high-tech machines that collect multiple detailed images of the heart to show if the heart is enlarged or the coronary arteries are narrowed.
+- computerised tomography (CT) scan and magnetic resonance imaging (MRI) which can show if the heart is enlarged or the coronary arteries are narrowed.